zedapp/manual/editingbasics.md

 * `Cursor:Line Start`/`Cursor:Line End`: moves the cursor to the start resp. the end of the line.
 * `Cursor:To Matching Brace`/`Select:To Matching Brace`: moves/selects from the brace the cursor is currently at to the matching one.

+Zed also supports vim-style cursor movement.
+These keyboard combinations have the advantage of not having to move your hand to your cursor keys to move around.
+If you're familiar with vi or vim, they are generally the same keys you always use to move around together with the `Alt` key.
+Supported are:

+* `Alt-h`: move cursor to the left
+* `Alt-j`: move cursor down
+* `Alt-k`: move cursor up
+* `Alt-k`: move cursor to the right
+* `Alt-w`: move cursor one word to the right
+* `Alt-b`: move cursor one word to the left
+* `Alt-0`/`Alt-^`: move cursor to the start of the line
+* `Alt-$`: move cursor to the end of the line
+* `Alt-Shift-g`: move cursor to end of the file

+In addition, many of these also work together with `Shift` to use them to select text, e.g. `Alt-Shift-H` selects one character to the left.

 If one cursor isn't enough for you, have a look at Zed's support for multiple cursors: [cursors]

 Editing